-4.9 This was a new one-off grant in 2022/23 to provide funding to all tiers of local government in recognition of the vital services, including social care, delivered at every level of local government.
+4.11 This was a new one-off grant in 2022/23 to provide funding to all tiers of local government in recognition of the vital services, including social care, delivered at every level of local government.
 This funding continued in 2023/24 but at a reduced level from £0.477m to £0.280m.
-For 2024/25 there were indication at the time of the Policy Statement that there may be some reduction to this grant for the sector, however in the Provision Settlement this reduction went much further than expected.
-For East Suffolk this grant has been removed completely for 2024/25.
-The MTFS had originally assumed an annual grant of £0.269m but this has now been removed.
+The current MTFS assumes this funding will continue in some form when the local government finance system is reformed.
+The Policy Statement confirms this funding will be made available in 2024/25, although at a reduced amount.